-We emphasize that all formulae shown in this section will be specific to a lumped-element resonator for which there is no spatial dependence on the amplitude of the electromagnetic field fluctuations, and only a single resonant mode exists.
+We emphasize that all formulas shown in this section are specific to a lumped-element resonator for which there is no spatial dependence on the amplitude of the electromagnetic field fluctuations, and only a single resonant mode exists.
 This is in contrast to distributed resonators made of a section of a transmission line.
 In the latter, the presence of the qubit modifies the amplitude of the resonator field at that location, leading to a decrease of the interaction strength.
 This is due to the appearance of additional coupling mechanisms.
 For example, a flux qubit inductively coupled to a transmission line resonator develops a capacitive coupling at the expense of the inductive interaction \cite{bourassa2012}.

 Each superconducting qubit is defined within a subset of a larger Hilbert space of eigenstates of the whole quantum circuit.
 A recent theoretical study considered the complete circuit Hamiltonian of both flux-type and charge-type superconducting qubits embedded in a resonator \cite{Manucharyan2017}.
-Deviations from the QRM were evidenced but found not to alter the main qualitative properties of the model, particularly for the ground state.
+Deviations from the QRM were evidenced but found to not alter the main qualitative properties of the model, particularly for the ground state.
 The conclusions of this study will be presented in Sec.~\ref{sec:3.1.b}.

-In the following subsections we explore the limits to capacitive and galvanic interactions.
-Mutual geometric inductive couplings are less interesting as one requires very large qubits to attain sufficiently large mutual inductance.
-This in turn modifies the qubit eigenstates and eventually reduces the qubit persistent current so the coupling is reduced.
-Therefore, the limit of qubit-resonator interaction is lower than in galvanic interactions.
+In the following sections we explore the limits to capacitive and galvanic interactions.
+Mutual geometric inductive couplings are less interesting as one requires very large qubits, hundreds of $\mu$m long, to attain sufficiently large mutual inductance.
+This in turn modifies the qubit eigenstates and eventually reduces the qubit persistent current so the coupling starts to decrease.
+Therefore, in practice the largest attainable qubit-resonator interaction strength is lower than using galvanic interactions.